corsairmarks/combined_silfae_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.0.*, the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.1.*, the latest version when this was written.
 Updates include:

 * Fix invalid texture reference in `quarian_female_01_portrait.mesh` (caused lots of error logs)
 * Improve Quarian clothing selectors to be influenced by Pop job
 * Update the namelist to account for all built-in army types, remove obsolete entries; Army names more lore-friendly
-* Update custom starting initializer for 3.0:
+* Update custom starting initializer
     * Original version with a habitable planet
     * New version that works with the Void Dwellers origin (available for any Void Dwellers)
 * Add custom trait "Wanderers" that is a higher-powered version of Nomadic: +30% growth from immigration, -50% resettlement cost, +50% pop automatic resettlement chance
 * Replace original "Quarian" trait with "Immunocompromised" that gives +5% engineering research, -5% habitability (0 points) - available for any species (AI will not use it)
-* Update prescripted empire for 3.0
+* Update prescripted empire
     * Now has oligarchic authority to reflect Quarian government style
     * Now has Origin: Void Dwellers (requires Federations)
     * Species traits altered: Void Dwellers, Wanderers, Intelligent, Immunocompromised, Nonadaptive, Deviants (selected based on the effects of Silfae's original design)